 Customer Revenue Forecasting Report

 Now that you have taken a look at where you are at and into the finer details, you can begin forecasting customer revenue.
 First take a look at what you did last year this time and in the coming months.
 Based on your analysis, which companies will see an increase in revenue?
 Which companies will see a decrease in revenue?
-If you expect to see a decrease in revenue, then forecast down.
-You can simply forecast down by percent.
-Do you expect a 50% decrease?
-30%?
-20%?
+You can simply forecast up or down by percent.

-As you begin to forecast how much revenue your current customers will be bringing in, you can then put an action plan together of how you will make up for that revenue if you anticipate it to be lower.
+As you begin to forecast how much revenue your current customers will be bringing in, you can then put an action plan together of how you will bring in new revenue.
 Will you try to capitalize more on the clients doing well?
 Are there new industries you could dive into?
 During your analysis, were there particular locations doing well that you could try to do more business in?

 If business has been booming and you forecast even higher than last year, then focus on how you can further capitalize on this growth.
 Where did this increase in revenue come from?
 Can you further grow revenue in those areas that are high performing?

-Let’s now flash forward to 2021.
+Let’s now flash forward to 2023.
 You have your forecast.
 You can now put those reports away until next year, right?
 Not quite, you will want to continue to use those reports throughout the year.
-2020 was unlike any year we have had, but 2021 will be no different.
-It will continue to be unpredictable so having those reports by your side will be essential to understand how your business is performing and if any changes in your business plan is needed.
+Having those reports by your side will be essential to understand how your business is performing and if any changes in your business plan is needed.